 Before presenting the work of some of these thinkers, I want to make the point that all that is needed to produce a psychologically upset state in a species is for it to become fully conscious, because that self-adjusting capability will naturally have to defy the non-insightful, intolerant, dictatorial instincts.
 It doesn’t matter what the particular orientation of the species’ instincts is, the fact that instincts are not insightful means that an upsetting clash with the insight-based, self-adjusting conscious mind has to occur.
 So irrespective of a species’ instinctive orientation, if it develops a fully conscious mind an upsetting battle has to occur between those instincts and the conscious mind.

 Importantly however, this doesn’t mean that the particular orientation of a species’ instincts can’t have an impact on the clash with a conscious mind.
 It can affect it very greatly, as it did when we humans became fully conscious.
-As Tony Gowing pointed out in the second video/essay of this series, we humans have cooperative and loving moral instincts, the voice or expression of which we call our conscience—as Tony said, Charles Darwin recognised our distinctive moral nature when he wrote that ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals’.
-What is so significant about humans having cooperative and loving moral instincts is that when we became fully conscious, and began experimenting in understanding, and were criticised by our instincts and unavoidably responded in an angry, egocentric and alienated way, that divisive response caused even greater criticism from our instincts because they expected us to behave cooperatively and lovingly.
+As pointed out in the second video/essay of this series, we humans have cooperative, selfless and loving moral instincts, the voice or expression of which we call our conscience.
+Charles Darwin recognised our distinctive moral nature when he wrote that ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals’.
+What is so significant about humans having cooperative, selfless and loving moral instincts is that when we became fully conscious, and began experimenting in understanding, and were criticised by our instincts and unavoidably responded in an angry, egocentric and alienated way, that divisive response caused even greater criticism from our instincts because they expected us to behave cooperatively, selflessly and lovingly.
 In our necessary search for understanding we were firstly unjustly condemned for defying our instincts, and then again for reacting to that condemnation in a way that was counter and offensive to our instincts.
 We had to endure a ‘double whammy’ of criticism when we became conscious!
-(This particular ‘double whammy’ effect from having moral instincts is described in Freedom Essay 24 and in depth in chapter 3:5 of FREEDOM.)
+(This particular ‘double whammy’ effect from having moral instincts is described in and in depth in .)

-And as I’ll talk much more about shortly, our conscious mind’s terrible ‘double whammy’ of guilt from having offended our species’ particular moral instincts is the core reason for the underlying immense insecurity and upset behaviour apparent in our human condition.
-In particular, I will describe how this great guilt and insecurity is the reason why we have been so attached to the patently dishonest ‘savage instincts’ excuse that Tony Gowing described in Video/Essay 2.
+And as I’ll talk much more about shortly, our conscious mind’s terrible ‘double whammy’ of pain for having offended our species’ particular moral instincts is the core reason for the underlying frustration and anger in our behaviour, and also for the immense guilt and insecurity that has necessitated we adopt the patently dishonest ‘savage instincts’ excuse that I described in .

 I already mentioned in my previous presentation the great Hebrew prophet Moses’s 3,500-year-old story of Adam and Eve that describes Adam and Eve as living in the Garden of Eden-state of original innocence (the dictionary description for the word ‘Edenic’ is ‘the first home of Adam and Eve…a state of innocence, bliss, or ultimate happiness’ (The Free Dictionary)), and how they then took the fruit from the tree of knowledge, obviously meaning they became conscious, at which point they became sufferers of divisive behaviour or ‘sin’.
 So that’s an acknowledgement that we once lived cooperatively and lovingly and then became conscious and seemingly lost the plot by becoming ‘evil’, guilty, competitive and aggressive sinners deserving of ‘banishment’ from the Garden of Eden.